 It’s home improvement season!
 Contractors of all kinds, from painters to builders, electricians, roofers and more, are hard at work sprucing up homes across the country.
 Read on to avoid being a victim of a home improvement scam.

 If you’re hiring anyone to make improvements on your home, be alert!
 Home improvement scams are more common than you may think, and they can be difficult to spot.
 According to the Better Business Bureau (BBB), home improvement scams in 2017 cost Americans more than $600,000 in losses.
-A contractor can con a homeowner in a number of ways, from doing sloppy work that requires more repair down the line to leaving a job unfinished, or even making off with their pay and doing no work at all.
+A contractor can con a homeowner in a number of ways.
+They may purposefully do sloppy work that requires more repair down the line.
+Scammers may also leave a job unfinished, or even make off with their pay and do no work at all.

 Don’t let this happen to you!
 Read on for 8 ways to spot a home improvement scam: